-- Asking you to consider the following before calling us to help support our customer services team, who are understandably more busy than usual; Can you report anti-social behaviour, a non-emergency repair, make a payment or contact us on our website instead?
+- Asking you to consider the following before calling us to help support our customer services team, who are understandably more busy than usual; Can you report anti-social behaviour, make a payment or contact us on our website instead?
 Do you really need to contact us now or can your enquiry wait until a later time?

 - Asking you to tell us if you are self-isolating or exhibiting symptoms of the coronavirus when you book a repair with us.
 Before we visit your home to carry out a repair, an operative will also call you to ask these questions.
 If you are self-isolating we may still be able to attend, but we will ask you or anyone else in your home to keep away from the room or area we are working in (at least 2 meters) whilst the repair is being carried out.

 - Some changes to how we can respond to reports of anti-social behaviour.
 You can find more information on what this means on our Anti-Social Behaviour and Coronavirus page and answers to FAQs on our FAQs about Anti-Social Behaviour and Coronavirus page.